cocos/cocos-docs/en/getting-started/first-game-2d/touch.md

 # Handle Touch Events

-If we want our game to run on mobile devices, we need to handle touch events instead of mouse clicked events, since the latter are only fired on PCs.
+If we want our game to run on mobile devices, we need to handle touch events instead of mouse-clicked events, since the latter are only fired on PCs.

 In Cocos Creator, we can handle touch events from the screen by listening to `Input.EventType.TOUCH_START` event.